Police arrest protesters at Phoenix Immigration office

-PHOENIX (AP) — Police made several arrests as protesters blocked enforcement vans from leaving a U.S. immigration office in Phoenix late Wednesday, fearing that a mother of two was on board and possibly headed for deportation.
+PHOENIX (AP) — Police made several arrests as protesters blocked enforcement vans from leaving a U.S. immigration office in Phoenix late Wednesday, fearing that a mother of two was headed for deportation.

-Media reports said the protest surged at the Immigration and Customs Enforcement facility after Guadalupe Garcia de Rayos was taken into custody during a routine check-in with the agency.
+The protest surged at the Immigration and Customs Enforcement facility after Guadalupe Garcia de Rayos was taken into custody during a routine check-in with the agency, according to media reports.

+The activists said it was an attempt by President Donald Trump’s administration to deport immigrants living in the country illegally who had previously not been a priority for deportation under the Obama administration.

 Fearing her deportation, dozens of immigration activists blocked the gates surrounding the office near central Phoenix in what the Arizona Republic says was an effort to stop several vans and a bus from leaving.

-The paper said that Garcia de Rayos apparently was in one of the vehicles, which are used to transport people in ICE custody to detention centers, or to Arizona’s border with Mexico for deportation.
+The protesters said Garcia de Rayos was in one of the vehicles, which are used to transport people in ICE custody to detention centers, or to Arizona’s border with Mexico for deportation.
+A Republic photo identified a woman looking through one of the vehicle windows covered by security screening as Garcia de Rayos.

-After 9 p.m., the paper said police officers amassed at the facility as protesters continued to block access, chanting “Justice!” and “Power to the people, no one is illegal!”
+Late Wednesday, police gathered at the building and confronted protesters, many who chanting “Justice!”

-Police posted on Twitter that they arrested about seven protesters, but they added that most of the protesters were peaceful.
+Police posted on Twitter that they arrested about seven protesters, but they added that the demonstration was mainly peaceful.

 “Besides the few people engaged in criminal acts, most people out here are peaceful and exercising their rights properly,” police said.
 “Everyone remains safe so far.
 Hoping for continued cooperation and no more criminal conduct.”